pshurgal/tgmsg/README.md

 # TGMSG
-Simple application that able to send a Telegram message from name of a bot
+This is a simple application that able to send a Telegram message on behalf of a bot

 ## Usage
 ```
 Usage: